 As work at height is classed high risk, a SWMS (Safe Work Method Statement) must be completed prior to beginning this type of activity.
-Further information on SWMS and a copy of a SWMS template is located here.
+Click on the links for further information on SWMS and a copy of a SWMS template.

 4. Hold toolbox meetings on a regular basis.